DevExpress/devextreme-documentation/api-reference/10 UI Components/dxForm/5 Item Types/SimpleItem/label/alignment.md

 ---
 ---
 ##### shortDescription
 Specifies the label's horizontal alignment.
-Applies only if the [labelMode](/api-reference/10%20UI%20Components/dxForm/1%20Configuration/labelMode.md '/Documentation/ApiReference/UI_Components/dxForm/Configuration/#labelMode') is *"outside"*.
+Applies only to labels outside their editors (see [labelMode](/Documentation/ApiReference/UI_Components/dxForm/Configuration/#labelMode)).

 ---